AG-ESSER/HexTemplatesFCS/README.md

 Create the HexTemplate:

     library(HexTemplatesFCS)
-    #> Loading required package: hexbin
-    #> Loading required package: sp

     hexT <- HexTemplate(flowset = fcs, xChannel = "SSC-H", yChannel = "DAPI-H", xbins = 20, metadata = metadata, trans_fun = log10)

 Every further output will be based on this template.
-The *flowset* argument takes the flowSet we acquired by reading the .fcs-files in Part
+The *flowset* argument takes the flowSet we acquired by reading the .fcs-files in part
-1. For the *xChannel* and the *yChannel* argument select the channels you are interested in examining.
+\\1.
+For the *xChannel* and the *yChannel* argument select the channels you are interested in examining.
 The number of *xbins* correspond to the number of hexagons on the x-axis - 1.
 This should be at least 20.
 Lastly give your metadata table to the *metadata* argument.
 Give a function to